cincheo/jsweet/doc/jsweet-language-specifications.md

 }
 ```

-Note that this problem also happens when using fully qualified names when calling the global methods (that because the qualification gets erased in TypeScript/JavaScript).
+Note that this problem also happens when using fully qualified names when calling the global methods (that is because the qualification gets erased in TypeScript/JavaScript).
 In any case, JSweet will report sound errors when such problems happen so that programmers can adjust local variable names to avoid clashes with globals.

 ### Testing the type of an object (`instanceof`)